xubuvd/guesswhat/README.md

  VQA||
 # Downloading pretrained model

-the accuracy of the pretrained model as follows, running many times:<br>
+We test the pretrained model on train, val and test set similar to previous work, each many times, the accuracy of the pretrained model as follows:<br>
 <br>
 1:<br>
 >>>  New Objects  <<< <br>